imLinguin/nile/README.md

 </p>

 # Nile
-Linux native Amazon Games client, based on [this research](https://github.com/Lariaa/GameLauncherResearch/wiki/Amazon-Games)
+Cross platform Amazon Games client, based on [this research](https://github.com/Lariaa/GameLauncherResearch/wiki/Amazon-Games)

 Nile aims to be CLI and GUI tool for managing and playing games from Amazon.